FlippingBinary/wqxweblib-python/README.md

 5. Submit dataset to CDX using `SubmitDatasetToCdx`.
 6. Periodically check the status using `GetStatus`.

-**Micromanaging Method** - Use this method if you want to manage each step of the process that you can.
+**Advanced Method** - Use this method if you want to manage each step of the process that you can.
 1. Upload a file using `Upload`.
 2. (optional) Upload an attachment file using `UploadAttachment`.
 3. Start the import without auto export and without auto submit using `StartImport`.